Administrative Staff

 Allison Collins

 Allison Collins grew up outside of Salinas, CA, the "salad bowl of the world".
 She is a graduate of UC Davis with a BA in Human Development and a minor in Education.
 She received her Multiple Subject Teaching Credential from Cal State TEACH and completed a Master’s in Educational Leadership with an Administrative Credential from San Jose State University.
 Her passions in regard to outdoor education include increasing access and equity for all students and staff in the field, and a focus on positive social and emotional learning experiences.
 Her journey in outdoor education started right here at Jones Gulch as a naturalist intern in the 2008-2009 school year, and since then she has spent time as a naturalist, a 6th grade teacher, an afterschool programs coordinator, and as principal of San Joaquin County Office of Education’s Outdoor Education program.
-She enjoys reading, cooking, running, looking under logs for critters and epic forest walks.
+She enjoys reading, cooking, and epic forest walks.
 She likes traveling by train and has been to all 50 states.
 She speaks Spanish, sings and plays the guitar.
-She has lived at Jones Gulch for 5 years with her husband Kieran and her son Liam who is in first grade at La Honda Elementary.
-She is returning to SMOE for a 2nd year.
+She has lived at Jones Gulch for 6 years and has a second grader at La Honda Elementary.
+She is returning to SMOE for a 3rd year.
 Allison’s nature name at outdoor education is Sorrel.

 Jonathan Harris | Program Manager/Principal

 Jonathan HarrisJonathan Harris grew up in Belmont, California, and he is a proud graduate of Fox Elementary, Ralston Middle and Carlmont High Schools.
 He received two bachelor’s degrees from UCLA in Germanic Languages and History, with an emphasis in West African & Diaspora History.
 After working in summer camps and pre-schools for many summers through high school and college, Jonathan found himself at the University of San Francisco for his multiple subject teaching credential.
 He taught first and fourth grades at Belle Haven Elementary in the Ravenswood City School District for 6 years before moving to Ocean Shore Elementary School in Pacifica to teach a 4/5th Grade class for twenty years.
-Throughout his time in the classroom, Jonathan, has loved nothing more than to teach in the great outdoors, organizing many overnight field trips and hikes.
+Throughout his time in the classroom, Jonathan has loved nothing more than to teach in the great outdoors, organizing many overnight field trips and hikes.
 He loves to mentor new educators and has taught in the teacher credentialing program at San Francisco State and had many student teachers over the years.
 Nature journaling, music, gardening, cooking and birding are among Jonathan’s passions, and he loves to share them with his two children and many students.
 Jonathan speaks Spanish and German and has had the pleasure of visiting 38 countries.
-His nature name is Jay.
+It has been said that while everyone is no more than 6 degrees of separation from Kevin Bacon, they are only 3 degrees from Jonathan.
+His nature name at Outdoor Education is Jay.

 Amanda Lee | Outdoor Education Information and Registration